Biosecurity -IDWA

 A copy of the Biosecurity Act 2015 is also available.

-The Department of Primary Industries (DPI) has available a Weed Control Handbook, available for download, and the Weed Wise site, which is helpful in identifying weeds.
+In addition, the Department of Primary Industries (DPI) has available a Weed Control Handbook and the Weed Wise website to assist in the identification of weeds.

 Broadly speaking a ‘weed’ is best defined as a plant growing out of place or where it is not wanted.
 Most of the serious weeds in Australia have been introduced from overseas.
 Plants such as rhus tree can cause serious health problems including asthma, allergies and dermatitis.
 Blackberry and giant parramatta grass threaten productive agricultural lands whilst pampas grass, cat’s claw creeper, bitou bush and boneseed pose a major risk to our natural environment.
 Aquatic plants such as water hyacinth, salvinia and alligator weed are a major threat to our freshwater wetlands, rivers and water storage systems.